ThatchapolD/Data_Augmentation/README.md

-To use This Pissass Script:
+cdTo use This Pissass Script:

 1: create a virtual environtment (anywhere really)/
 2: cd to here(where this README.md is)/